mauromascarenhas/NLPLearn/README.md

     // result must be 1
     console.log(NLPLearn.distance.cosine([0, 1], [1, 0]));

-Should you want to use object destructing:
+Should you want to use only specific resources:

-    const { distance } = require("nlplearn");
+    const distance = require("nlplearn").distance;
     // result must be 1
     console.log(distance.cosine([0, 1], [1, 0]));

-    // in the following snippet, the result must be 1 as well const { cosine } = distance;
+    // in the following snippet, the result must be 1 as well const cosine = distance.cosine;
     console.log(cosine([0, 1], [1, 0]));

+Since the class recomendation is to import from "index.js", as previously demonstrated, the importation of a single resource would be a little bit trickier, but is is possible.
+However, it will be necessary to follow the same directory structure as in ES modules, replacing "/src" by "/dist":

+    const cosine = require("nlplearn/dist/utils/distance").cosine;
+    // the same as: const cosine = require("nlplearn").distance.cosine;

 ### Browser (Vanilla JS)

 The usage in browser is quite similar to CommonJS (thanks to Babel + Browserify).
-However, you must copy a version of nlplearn available in [the library repository](https://github.com/mauromascarenhas/NLPLearn/tree/main/browser-dist) (unfortunately, there is no CDN available yet) to your server and add the following tag to the `<head>...</head>` session of your website:
+However, you must copy a version of nlplearn available in [the library repository](https://github.com/mauromascarenhas/NLPLearn/tree/main/browser-dist) to your server and add the following tag to the `<head>...</head>` session of your website (unfortunately, there is no CDN available yet):

     <script type="application/javascript" src="./path/to/nlplearn/nlplearn-<version>[.min].js" defer></script>